 This may not be your typical London jazz venue, but Madame Jojo's hosts an awesome funk jam night.
 Maestro Keb Darge spins the best from the last five decades of black American music while some incredible breakers and jazz dancers strut their funky stuff.
 Many famous names have turned up as surprise guests here over the years (for love man, not money) including DJ Shadow and Paul Weller.

-Barnes & Sheen / Bar / Restaurant / Cuisine: Thai
+Barnes & Sheen / Bar / Cuisine: Pub

 The laid back and effortlessly cool Bull's Head has been a jazz institution for over 50 years and still hosts live jazz and swing acts almost every night of the week.
 Due to the location, you are more likely to find locals and genuine lovers of jazz here than your Nathan Barley types and tourists.
 In the converted stables at the back of the venue, you'll find the cute little Nuay's Thai Bistro, which serves up authentic Thai fare at very reasonable prices.